 That was one of the first times Geitner could feel Manhattan really come into his own in big moments.
 At Blowing Rock, Manhattan came into gear again with two top places finishes in the green hunters.

 In 2021 at Capital Challenge, Mr. Manhattan was given the Connaway & Associates Equine Insurance Services High Point American-Bred Horse Award.
 The honor came after a score of 89 in an over fences class in Section A of the Green Hunter 3’3” Division.

 “It was as nice of a hunter round as I’ve ever had in my life,” says Geitner.
 “He just picked up the canter at the beginning, never changed the whole course and jumped great.”

 “When Mr. Manhattan walks in the ring, silence comes and everybody pays attention,” Schlaeppi says.
 “He just takes your breath away.”

-Throughout Manhattan’s seven years of life, the people who have surrounded him have shared a significant philosophy—a sometimes undervalued sentiment that the team around young horses can either make or break them.
+Throughout Manhattan’s life, the people who have surrounded him have shared a significant philosophy—a sometimes undervalued sentiment that the team around young horses can either make or break them.